Mtanaka77/Dissipated_Spin_Molecular_Dynamics_by_Microwave_Magnetic_Field/README.md

 Later, theory and numerical simulation were used to identify unpaired 3d electron spins of Fe(3+) and Fe(2+) irons to increase much above the Curie temperature (M. Tanaka et al., Phys.
 Rev. B, 2009), Ref.2.
-The recent simulations of the Fotran 2003/2008 code reproduce the magnetic field sintering.
+The recent simulations of the Fortran 2003/2008 code reproduce the magnetic field sintering.

 ## Simulation procedures and our theory